alexisyepes/pet-grooming-public-repo/README.md

 ## Deployment

-Netlify at first to support the static pages only, and then it was transfered to Heroku for database support
+Netlify at first to support the static pages only, and then it was transferred to Heroku for database support

 # Link to live site on Heroku